-Characteristics of Effective Learning Playing and exploring - engagement Active learning - motivation Creating and thinking critically - thinking Finding out and exploring Being involved and concentrating Having their own ideas Playing with what they know Keeping trying Making links Being willing to 'have a go' Enjoying achieving what they set out to do Choosing ways to do things friendships with peers.
+Characteristics of Effective Learning Playing and exploring - engagement Active learning - motivation Creating and thinking critically - thinking Finding out and exploring Being involved and concentrating Having their own ideas Playing with what they know Keeping trying Making links Being willing to 'have a go' Enjoying achieving what they set out to do Choosing ways to do things

-Prime Areas of Learning Personal, Social and Emotional Development Physical Development Communication and Langu Making relationships Self-confidence and self-awareness Managing feelings and behaviour Moving and handling Health and self-care Listening and attention Understanding Speaking
+Prime Areas of Learning Personal, Social and Emotional Development Physical Development Communication and Language Making relationships Self-confidence and self-awareness Managing feelings and behaviour Moving and handling Health and self-care Listening and attention Understanding Speaking

-Personal, Social and Emotional Development Building relationships Managing Self Self Regulation , Work and play cooperatively and take turns with others. • Be confident to try new activities and show independence, resilience and perseverance in the • Show an understanding of their own feelings and those of others, and begin to regulate their • Form positive attachments to adults and friendships with peers. face of challenge.
-Explain the reasons for rules, know right from • behaviour accordingly.
-Set and work towards simple goals, being able to immediate impulses when appropriate.
+Personal, Social and Emotional Development Building relationships Building relationships Managing Self Self Regulation Work and play cooperatively and take turns with others.
+Form positive attachments to adults and friendships with peers.
+Show sensitivity to their own and to others' needs.
+Be confident to try new activities and show independence, resilience and perseverance in the face of challenge.
+Explain the reasons for rules, know right from wrong and try to behave accordingly.
+Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.
+Show an understanding of their own feelings and those of others, and begin to regulate their behaviour accordingly.
+Set and work towards simple goals, being able to wait for what they want and control their immediate impulses when appropriate.
 Give focused attention to what the teacher says, responding appropriately even when engaged in activity, and show an ability to follow instructions involving several ideas or actions.